SouhailY/Gapminder_world_project/README.md

 - Is there any correlation between inqueality and corruption rates in europe ?
 (Visual = Scatter plot)

 To do this, I will be using several functions from pandas, numpy and matplotlib packages.
+You will find the code in "Investigating_a_dataset" in .ipynb or .html format.